 This one hour class is open for those exploring Unitarian Universalism and the UU Congregation of Columbia.
 We will offer an overview of the history and basic tenets of UUism and a discussion of activities and programs at UUCC.
 The class also offers an opportunity to meet others who are exploring the choice of UUCC as their spiritual home.
 We meet monthly, so please keep your eyes open for which Sunday and where it will be held.
-For any questions, please contact the Lifelong Engagement (Membership) Team.
+For any questions, please contact the Membership Committee.

 1-Hour Membership Session with Rev. Paige Getty

 Do you feel like you are ready to deepen your relationship with UUCC and are considering taking the formal step of becoming a member?
 Have you attended the “Get Connected” class or any portions of the class in the past year or two?
 Or maybe you have been a Friend of the church for a while and are considering taking the final step to membership?
 At this session Paige will talk about the privileges and responsibilities of being a member of UUCC.
 After your talk, the membership book will be available to sign if you are ready.
 These one-hour sessions are held four to five times a year after the second worship service.
 Children are welcome.
 Please join us for one of the next scheduled sessions:

 Becoming a Member

 The actual act of becoming a member consists of signing the membership book in the presence of a minister or a member of our board.
 Signing the book allows you to make an explicit commitment to participate as a member of our religious community, uphold UUCC’s mission, and share your talents, your resources and your energy with others in a life-long spiritual quest founded in Unitarian Universalist religious values.
 Members are entitled to vote in congregational meetings, and are expected to make an annual financial pledge.

 New Member Recognition Ceremony